SomeNerdNamedSteve/BitNotes/README.md

 BitNotes autosaves text files as a 16 bit long hexadecimal number as the file name along with 20+ other file types natively to your desktop

-To run the program properly, simply click on the .jar files in the folder for your operating system (i.e. click on the "BitNotes.jar" file in the Mac folder to run this program on a computer with Mac OSX or the  "BitNotes.jar" file in the Windows file to run this program on a Windows machine).
+To install and run the program properly, simply click [here for the Windows Version of BitNotes](https://www.dropbox.com/s/18kwhjqwar3rmr3/BitNotes.jar?dl=0) and click [here for the Mac version of BitNotes](https://www.dropbox.com/s/20g7naswrhrovpw/BitNotes.jar?dl=0).

 If you run the Mac version on Windows or the Windows version on mac, the program will not be able to save files.